Benned-H/spot_skills/CONTRIBUTING.md

 ## Typical Workflow

-This section outlines the workflow generally followed by developers contributing to `spot_skills` and related codebases.
+This section outlines a general workflow for contributing to `spot_skills` and related codebases.

-### 1. Set up the Development Environment
+### 1. Set Up the Local Development Environment

 - **Clone the repository and submodules using SSH**: